Complete Guide on HIPAA Compliance Training Requirements

 What are HIPAA Training Requirements?

 HIPAA training requirements are mentioned in the law and apply to different types of covered entities and business associates.
-The requirements are divided into privacy rule training standard and security rule training standard to safeguard PHI.
+The HIPAA training requirements are divided into privacy rule training standards and security rule training standards to safeguard PHI.

 Only the covered entities are required to comply with the privacy rule training standard, while both covered entities and business associates need to comply with the security rule training standard.
 Let’s now check out these requirements.